Mason-DeMelo/RatOS/README.md

 #To-Do:
 - Auto-threshold if it can be implimented.
-- Differentiate between user-dispensing and auto-dispensing in log file.
+- Display time in minutes/seconds
+- "Lap" Button
 - Save data to a location that is backed up (Networked folder?
 Talk to Etan about this.)

 #About